-Yes, exactly.
-It is not the normal Christian life of course but it is certainly possible and much more common than any of us would like to admit.
+It is not the normal Christian life, of course, but it is much more common than any of us would like to admit.
 In Galatians 5:25, Paul tells us, “If we live by the Spirit, let us also walk by the Spirit.”
-The first part is a statement of fact (salvation) but the second is an exhortation (sanctification).
+The first part is a statement of fact (salvation) but the second is an exhortation (sanctification) for us to do something.
 Is sanctification (walking by the Spirit) an expected outcome of our salvation (living by the Spirit).
 Yes, of course.
 The point is that you can’t get from one to the other without struggle, without putting to death the sinful nature, without denying yourself first.
 And that is a holy struggle filled with the ministry and grace of the Holy Spirit.

 We would do well to think more in terms of ministry than of judgment when faced with righteous sinners who struggle with their sinful nature.

 Some people call that “living in the flesh”.
 That is not quite accurate.
 The “flesh” for Paul is a life apart from God.
 It begins with NOT having a relationship with God through Christ and expresses itself in the arrogance of sin (but without misery).